wildpeaches/wildpeaches/src/_content/posts/2020-09-27-the-kelly-criterion.md

 $$
 S = S_0 - S_0b + S_0bw = S_0(1-b+bw).
 $$
 In a long series of these bets, you'll win some and you'll lose some.
-Let's say you play $n$ times so you'll have a series of wins and losses, {*W,L,W,W,...L,W*}.
+Let's say you play $n$ times so you'll have a series of wins and losses, $\{W,L,W,W,\ldots,L,W\}$.
 Your stash after these $n$ bets will be something like,
 $$
 S_n = S_0(1-b+bw)(1-b)(1-b+bw)(1-b+bw) \cdots (1-b)(1-b+bw).
 $$